Skip to main content

 This changes what a code editor is.
 Instead of a text editor where you type syntax, the editor becomes an orchestration dashboard where you describe intent, review diffs, and approve changes.
 The keyboard shortcut that matters most is not copy-paste — it is the one that launches an agent on a task.

 The scale of this shift is hard to overstate.
 When asked about the percentage of code written by AI agents, Karpathy said: "I don't even think it's 20/80 by now.
 I think it's a lot more than that."
 If agents write the majority of code, the developer's role converges on architecture, review, and direction — the same trajectory that agentic workspaces and workflow automation follow in non-coding domains.
+For the general pattern behind this shift, see agentic workflows explained.
 Browse the Community Gallery to see what builders are creating with this approach.

 💬 Frequently Asked Questions About Anysphere